What to Expect - Instructors

 Instructors should complete a Field Safety Plan before teaching off-campus.
 To complete the plan, visit the "Documents and Forms" section on the Field Safety Site.

-Participants in off-site instructional activities generally should follow the same requirements as on-site, including completion of the daily wellness survey, face coverings when indoors, testing, etc., that are outlined on the campus return site.
+Participants in off-site instructional activities generally should follow the same requirements as on-site, including completion of the COVID Screening Check, face coverings when indoors, testing, etc., that are outlined on the campus return site.

 Also follow current guidance for UCR personnel which indicates that all CDC guidance on travel should be followed.
 Anyone who leaves the state of California and is not fully vaccinated will be subject to testing and quarantine requirements upon return.
 Because non-fully vaccinated individuals are more at risk, especially when traveling to areas with higher virus transmission risk, instructors should consider if alternatives that do not require travel can be made available to students.
 For longer, multi-day trips, the instructor should consider how to implement testing and quarantine for anyone who becomes symptomatic.